LiYing2010/SourceCounter/README.md

 This is a source counter tool which can count the lines of your source code.
-It can tell you that how many lines of statemene/document/comment/empty if your source code files.
+It can tell you that how many lines of statement/document/comment/empty in your source code files.

 Source File Supported